Contents

 If you make regular purchases on Amazon, you’ve probably come across examples of poor product listings which you can learn from.
 Typical product listing mistakes include titles spammed with keywords, confusing images and mediocre product descriptions.

-In this post, we’ll be looking at some of the ways you can improve and optimize your Amazon product listings and in turn, rank better on Amazon.
+In this post, we’ll be looking at Amazon product listing optimization, and exploring the methods and tricks to optimise your Amazon listing and, in turn, rank better on Amazon.

 Amazon’s product listing can be broken down into eight different components.